GET OUR LATEST BLOG POSTS

 “I believe the fourth wave [of content marketing] is making content more interactive, on a mass scale,” Scott Brinker, editor of the Chief Marketing Technologist blog, told VentureBeat in a recent interview.

 Marketers need to pay attention to interactives.
 And don’t just take my (or Scott’s) word for it.
-The numbers are in: Interactive content leads to higher education and conversion rates.
+The numbers are in: Interactive content and interactive websites lead to higher education and conversion rates.

 According to Demand Metric, an analyst firm, 45% of marketers who used interactives rated their content “very effective” in educating buyers, versus 6% who used passive and not interactive content.
 Conversion rates bumped up, too.
 Nearly twice as many respondents in the interactive group said they saw “moderately well” or “very well” conversion performance compared to the passive group.